MARKETING • CREATIVE • DIGITAL

 When you’ve packed up your desk and made it home, the first thing you should do is calculate how long you can go without a paycheck.
 Take inventory of your severance package and savings and sum up your monthly expenses.
 If you need to sign up for unemployment benefits, do so sooner rather than later.
 There are also handy money-saving apps like Mint and Spendee that display your expenditures into detailed graphics, giving you a clear picture of your financial status.
 For budgeting, Google also has free spreadsheet templates that are ready to use for your personal finance needs.

 Take a Walk

 Once your finances are in order, take a breather.
 Get some fresh air, meditate or take a walk.
 Studies show exercise is proven stimulate the brain in a way that boosts self-esteem and makes you feel more relaxed.
 Losing your job is a stressful process, so performing any activity that can help you achieve clear-headedness is highly recommended.

-If you haven’t already done so, update your resume, LinkedIn© and other profiles to include your most recent work history, contact information and post that you are currently seeking a new position.
+If you haven’t already done so, update your resume, LinkedIn©, and other profiles to include your most recent work history, contact information, and post that you are currently seeking a new position.
 Need some help in this process?
-There is an app, Vizualize.me, that analyzes your resume to help give it a ‘makeover’ for free.
+Check out this blog for tips on how you can stand out on LinkedIn!

 Next, figure out what job you want.
 Do you want to make a career change, or are you looking for a similar job to the one you had before?
 Before you dive headfirst into the job pool, it’s important to evaluate what you want for your career and what connections you have to help you get there.